peferron/algo/README.md

 ### Testing all modules and languages

-Install all the language-specific requirements above, then run:
+Install all the language-specific requirements above.
+Then run:

 ```shell
 $ ./test